 Meteosat First Generation (MFG) Spacecraft

-Early history: Meteosat is the European meteorological program in GEO (Geostationary Orbit) that was initiated in 1972 by ESRO (European Space Research Organization).
-ESRO was founded in 1962 and served as predecessor organization to ESA (European Space Agency) which was founded in 1975.
-Actually the beginnings of European space meteorology goes back to 1968 when CNES, the young French national space agency, proposed to ESRO to "Europeanize" its "Meteosat" concept.
+Meteosat is the European meteorological program in GEO (Geostationary Orbit) that was initiated in 1972 by ESRO (European Space Research Organization).
+ESRO was founded in 1962 and served as the predecessor organization to ESA (European Space Agency) which was founded in 1975.
+Actually, the beginnings of European space meteorology go back to 1968 when CNES, the young French national space agency, proposed to ESRO to "Europeanize" its "Meteosat" concept.
 The proposal was accepted in 1972 and 8 Member States decided to finance the Meteosat Preoperational Program (Belgium, Denmark, France, Italy, Germany, the United Kingdom, Sweden and Switzerland).

 In March 1983, an inter-governmental conference at ESA decided that the execution of an Operational Program of Meteosat would be entrusted to ESA, which would cover:

 • The development and launching of three Meteosat Operational Program (MOP) spacecraft of an improved design compared with the preoperational satellites

 • The construction of a complete set of spares

 • The exploitation of the spacecraft observations (from the Preoperational to the Operational Program) from November 1983 until November 1995.

 The success of the Meteosat preoperational program led a large group of European nations to establish firm plans for sustained operations by an independent agency.
 On May 24, 1983, 16 countries signed the EUMETSAT (European Organisation for the Exploitation of Meteorological Satellites) convention, which came into force in June 1986.
 On January 1, 1987, responsibility for the operation of the Meteosat satellites was transferred from ESA to EUMETSAT.
 EUMETSAT is the owner of the Meteosat series beginning with Meteosat-4.